Stars pypi

 artifact.features.add_values({"study": "Candidate marker study"})

-# describe the artifact and add type information
+# describe the artifact with type information

 artifact.describe(print_types=True)